mpv-player/mpv/DOCS/man/vf.rst

 ``phase[=t|b|p|a|u|T|B|A|U][:v]``
     Delay interlaced video by one field time so that the field order changes.
-    The intended use is to fix PAL movies that have been captured with the opposite field order to the film-to-video transfer.
+    The intended use is to fix PAL videos that have been captured with the opposite field order to the film-to-video transfer.
 The options are:

     ``t``